Printed Books vs eBooks Statistics, Trends and Facts [2024]

 Overall, eBooks will save avid readers money, but not as much you’d expect.

-As we can see, new hardcover bestsellers sell for an average price of $19.80 in 2023 while their eBook counterparts sell for around $12.
+New hardcover bestsellers in 2024 sell for an average price of $15.40, while their eBook counterparts are priced at around $13.30.

 eBook vs Print Book Costs in 2021